The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 - Amazing online community of Concept2 owners.
 (More info in my Concept2 Model D review)

 - Requires a large space to operate

 - Seat can be uncomfortable for some users

-Users praised the solid construction and fluid rowing motion of the Concept2 Model E. A majority of users rated this rower with 5 stars and for good reason!
+A majority of users rated this rower with 5-stars and for good reason!

-A few users weren’t too fond of the seat, but found very simple and cheap ways to find more comfort.
+A few users weren’t too fond of the seat comfortability, but found very simple and cheap ways to add more cushion.